UlisesGascon/tor-detect-middleware/README.md

 ### Redirect Users

 In this example we redirect the surface users to `https://www.nytimes.com` and Tor users to `https://www.nytimes3xbfgragh.onion/`.
-You can use both wayt to redirect.
+You can use both ways to redirect.

 ```js
 const express = require('express');